NUKnightLab/how-we-work/tools/github.md

 `git log`
 Shows your commit history for a given branch in your repository.

-For more git commands, check out the [github cheatsheet](https://services.github.com/kit/downloads/github-git-cheat-sheet.pdf)
+For more git commands, check out the [git cheatsheet](https://services.github.com/kit/downloads/github-git-cheat-sheet.pdf)